RhizomaticRobin/LibreGrabbie/README.md

 # Features
 "What?
-Another 3D printed robot hand that's basically just another puppet with 5 string motors?
+Another esoteric 3D printed robot hand project that's basically just a toy/puppet/useless gizmo dohicky with 5 string motors?
 No!
 There's too many of those already!"

 Well, here's where I might change your mind regarding that!